jbcoe/value_types/DRAFT.md

 * Prevent `T` from being `in_place_t` or a specialization of `in_place_type_t` for both indirect and polymorphic.

+* Add postconditions to say that the moved-from `indirect` is valueless in move assigment, move constructor and allocator-extended move construction.
+The same does not apply for polymorphic which permits a small buffer optimization.

 ### Changes in R10

 * Correct naming of explicit 'converting' constructors to 'single-argument' constructors.